-Faceted search software like Constructor definitely makes creating a great search experience easier.
+Ecommerce faceted search software like Constructor definitely makes creating a great search experience easier.
 See how these websites are tapping into sophisticated facets and filters to help their customers find products they love:

 What we love: Backcountry has some of the most detailed contextual facets we’ve seen.
 For a search for snowboard clothing, customers can filter by everything from seaming and weight to insulation and shell construction.
-This helps build confidence that the folks at Backcountry know their outdoor gear inside and out, and are dedicated to helping customers find just the right item.
+This helps build confidence that the folks at Backcountry know their outdoor gear inside and out and are dedicated to helping customers find just the right item.

 Serena & Lily

-Modern furniture company Serena & Lily offers proof that faceted search doesn’t have to mean a clunky or complicated user experience.
+Modern furniture company Serena & Lily offers proof that ecommerce faceted search doesn’t have to mean a clunky or complicated user experience.
 Their clean filtering for search results opts for collapsed filters by default so that customers can open and select what they’d like.

 What we love: As we mentioned before, Birkenstock is one of those ecommerce sites that pre-builds facets and filter selections into search results, making it easier for customers to find the right products for their needs.
 Analyzing what each customer clicks on after refining their search, Birkenstock’s product discovery platform uses those insights to make more attractive suggestions in the rest of the site experience and optimize for conversions.
 For example, clicking on products with the “washable” attribute might make more waterproof and easily washable products show up higher on other pages.

-The Next Step in Faceted Search
+The Next Step in Ecommerce Faceted Search